A Million Tiny Missiles All At Once

 New middle-grade paranormal adventure from 2024 Branford Boase-longlisted author of The Witchstone Ghosts, Emily Randall-Jones.

 Ruby is miserable.
-Her parents have split up, and now she’s stuck in a run-down old village.
-She decides to hurry home, following an old train track and the eerie scream of a whistle in the dark.
+Her parents have split up, and now she’s stuck in a creepy village.
+At night, she decides to escape and follow the ancient train track home.

 PRAISE FOR THE WITCHSTONE GHOSTS: